hygoni/mm-book/Initialization/setup_arch.md

 # setup_arch()

 In this page, we'll take a look how x86_64 initializes its memory in setup_arch().
-Removed some x86_32/64 ifdefs as we are interested in x86_64.
+Removed some x86_32/64 #ifdefs as we are interested only in x86_64.

 Let's take a look at setup_arch().
 Note that early page table were already initialized and loaded into cr3.
 This was done before entering start_kernel().